Circuit Complexity in an interacting quenched Quantum Field Theory: The Setup and the Quench protocol

 \section{\textbf{ The Setup and the Quench protocol}}

-As one of the first steps towards understanding circuit complexity in the context of quenched interacting field theory, in this section we begin with a scalar field theory with $\hat{\lambda}\phi^4$ interaction term.
-We regulate this QFT by placing it on a lattice.
-Once discretized the Hamiltonian evidently represents a family of $N$ coupled anharmonic oscillators.
-We transform the original coordinates to normal modes to decouple the Hamiltonian.
-This helps us to compute the eigenstates for the system in a much simpler way, which is discussed in the upcoming section.
-We follow the notations used in \cite{Sinha,fieldH} to facilitate an easy comparison.
-Further we mention the time-dependent quench profile chosen to be the frequency of these oscillators. \\
+{While the effect of quench on free field theories has been previously studied, this is one of the first attempts to understand its impact in the context of interacting theory.
+To begin, we focus on a scalar field theory with $\hat{\lambda}\phi^4$ interaction term, which we regulate by placing it on a lattice.
+Once discretized, the Hamiltonian represents a family of $N$ coupled anharmonic oscillators.
+We transform the original coordinates to normal modes to decouple the Hamiltonian, which allows us to compute the eigenstates for the system in a simpler way.
+To facilitate comparison with previous works, we follow the notations used in \cite{Sinha,j1}.
+We also describe the time-dependent quench profile chosen, which is the frequency of these oscillators.} The Hamiltonian for a scalar field theory with a $\hat{\lambda} \phi^4$ interaction is given by \cite{j1},